See customer feedback from over 100 review sites in one placeRequest a demo

 It’s not uncommon for some positive reviews to contain a bit of constructive criticism.
 Here’s a classic example from a TripAdvisor review of Fallowfields Country House Hotel.

 The TripAdvisor review response begins and ends with an expression of gratitude.
 Anthony Lloyd, the owner of the hotel, also responded to the TripAdvisor review in a way that takes the constructive feedback on board, while also reassuring the reviewer (and other potential customers) that the issues are already being sorted out.

 TripAdvisor Review Response Example 6

-The Landmark London consistently generates glowing TripAdvisor reviews from hotel guests, but if the occasional negative review comes in, the hotel is quick to track and respond.
+The Landmark London consistently generates glowing TripAdvisor reviews from hotel guests, but if the occasional negative review comes in, the hotel is quick to track it and respond.